serengil/tensorflow-101/README.md

 # TensorFlow 101: Introduction to Deep Learning

 Deep learning has no theoretical limitations of what it can learn.
-It knocks its benchmarks.
+It obviously knocks its benchmarks.
 This repository includes project implementations that I couldn't imagine before.
 You can find the source code and documentation as a step by step tutorial.

 1- **Facial Expression Recognition** [Code](python/facial-expression-recognition.py), [Tutorial](https://sefiks.com/2018/01/01/facial-expression-recognition-with-keras/)